btcrooks/cli-hipster/README.md

     $ top
 ###### Display all running processes
     $ ps aux
-Display all processes and pipe into less
+Display all processes and pipe into `less`
 Example: `$ ps aux | less`

-Pair with grep to search for specific processes
+Display processes, pipe into `grep` searching for processes that start with sys and pipe into `less`.
 Example:  `$ ps aux | grep sys* | less`

 ## Shortcuts & Tips